writethedocs/www/docs/blog/introducing-weps.rst

 #.
 During this month-long period, the WEP is updated based on incoming feedback, and the community works towards a consensus on the proposed change
 #.
 At the deadline, the Core Ops team determines if consensus has been reached
     * If there is consensus, the WEP is **Accepted**, it will be implemented as specified
     * If there is no consensus, the WEP is either **Rejected** or **Extended** for another month.
-Extension is available when it seems further activitiy could lead to consensus.
+Extension is available when it seems further activity could lead to consensus.
 #.
 Once the WEP decision is made, another announcement is sent to the defined announcement channels

 Get involved